 \section{Conclusion}

 In a quantum computing circuit, state transfer can be a crucial component for propagating quantum information from one quantum processor to another.
 The information transmitted should also be as little distorted as possible, to ensure smooth functioning of the network.
-On the other hand, quantum state transmission is also an integral part of quanutum communication networks.
+On the other hand, quantum state transmission is also an integral part of quantum communication networks.
 Therefore, finding an optimal protocol for perfect quantum transfer (PST) is one of the demanding issues in both the domains of quantum computers and quantum communication.

 We demonstrated the perfect transfer of any given continuous variable (CV) quantum state through an optical waveguide lattice governed by a Hamiltonian comprising modulated nearest-neighbor couplings.
 In particular, we found a criterion that should be met by any Hamiltonian required during evolution in order to accurately transfer an arbitrary state from one part to another in an optical waveguide array.
-There are several contributions in the literature on PST in CV systems, but all of them are limited to a specific kind of state transfer, e.g., some of the studies are limited to the perfect transfer of single- and two-photon Fock states, or pure path entangled states.
+There are several contributions in the literature on PST in CV systems, e.g., the perfect transfer of single- and two-photon Fock states, or pure path entangled states.
 The perfect transfer of non-classical properties such as squeezing strength as well as average photon number has also been reported \cite{Rai_JO_2022}.
 It is important to note, however, that transmitting photon numbers accurately does not translate into PST, since two states differing by local phases can have the same mean number of photons.
 This is significant since such states are essentially different from each other since they can carry vastly different information.